DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## How to validate and broadcast transactions

 If you use Electrum over Tor (the circle in the bottom right corner should be blue), you have a pretty solid setup and can use this as it is.
 Electrum wont connect unless you use Tor and you will hide your real IP-address from any servers.
 But you still rely on third parties for validation and broadcasting.
-This is not what a first class Bitcoin citizen do!
-To verify everything ourselfs, we need to connect Electrum to our Bitcoin Core full node.

-**[P]** So, if you run a Bitcoin Core node you can use “Electrum Personal Server” to connect it with Electrum.
-This can be a little bit tricky for a non-technical user (especially on Windows and Mac).
-I’ve created guides for users on Windows and Mac in the bonus section.
-You can find the guides here: [Windows](hodl-guide_63_eps-win.md), [Mac](hodl-guide_64_eps-mac.md).
-Linux user can watch a tutorial here: https://www.youtube.com/watch?v=1JMP4NZCC5g (not my tutorial) or follow the official documentation.
-You can read more about the project on https://github.com/chris-belcher/electrum-personal-server.
-Once done you can use Electrum as usual, but without relying on someone else for verifying and broadcasting transactions.
-You can use it for more “day-to-day” spending as well.
-You can connect a hardware wallet to Electrum or use a hot-wallet (private key stored on the computer) and verify all transactions yourself.

-**[P]** The second-best option is to use your Bitcoin full node to add watch addresses.
-You simply add all addresses you want to keep track off and your node checks for any activity on those addresses.
-If you have a full node running, this is very simple.
-Check the bonus section for how to [add watch addresses in Bitcoin Core](hodl-guide_65_watch-address.md).
-You’d still have to connect to random Electrum servers to broadcast transactions, but that isn't terrible if you use Tor or a VPN.
-The crucial part is to validate every transaction you receive.
+It's fine for our test deposit and we can improve this later.

-Once we have h setup, we are going to deposit a small amount of funds to one of our addresses to make sure everything works.
+We are going to deposit a small amount of bitcoin to one of our addresses to make sure everything works.
 In the beginning of 2019, transactions are practically free.
 So, a few $ worth of bitcoin is plenty to try it out.
 The amount should cover 3 transaction fees.

-**[P]** Always think twice before depositing funds to your cold storage.
-I highly recommend to properly mix any coins deposited to our cold storage (especially if they are from an exchange with KYC).
-This is only a test deposit to a one-time address, so mixing is not super important here.
-But it’s a great time to read up on mixing and start preparing your main stash.
+Always think twice before depositing funds to your cold storage.
+I highly recommend to properly mix any coins deposited to cold storage (especially if they are from an exchange with KYC).
+This is only a test deposit to a one-time address, so mixing is not that important here.
+You can deposit from any normal wallet.
-Take a look at the guide and best practises in the bonus section for how to [mix your coins with Wasabi Wallet](hodl-guide_62_wasabi-wallet.md). *Note:* Some exchanges treat coins involved in coin join transactions as suspiscous.
-If you do a coin join transaction and then tries to transfer the coins to an exchange, they might reject your deposit.
-You have to decide yourself about privacy vs easy of selling.

 ## Deposit Program